rust-lang/book/src/ch15-06-reference-cycles.md

 able to have variables own each node so we can access them directly.
 That's why the items in the `Vec` are `Rc<Node>` values.
 We want to be able to modify what nodes are another node's children, so that's why we have a `RefCell` in `children` around the `Vec`.
-Now let's create one instance of `Node` named `leaf` with the value 3 and no children, and another instance named `branch` with the value 5 and `leaf` as one of its children:
+In Listing 15-19, let's create one instance of `Node` named `leaf` with the value 3 and no children, and another instance named `branch` with the value 5 and `leaf` as one of its children:

 <figure>
 <span class="filename">Filename: src/main.rs</span>